 Cities are growing, housing is in demand, and everyone keeps talking about how real estate is the thing to invest in.
 Maybe you started out by renting out the bottom level of your house.
-Then perhaps you fixed up a different property to sell or rent, and now you’re ready to significantly invest in development.
+Then perhaps you fixed up a different property to sell or rent, and now you’re ready to significantly invest in a multi-family housing development.

 There can be a significant return on investment (ROI) on apartment buildings in the right areas.
 But getting started can feel very overwhelming.
 You’re probably wondering, “How much does it cost to build an apartment complex?”
 Let’s break it down based on: